New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 ParameterTypeRequiredDescription

-confirm boolean Yes Must be true to confirm the power action
+confirm boolean Must be true for every action except report

 Parameters from the server's own tool schema.